 Specific aspects of a municipality's governance, finances, or community are weighed against defined benchmarks to provide a general indication of acceptable risk.

 Find details of the 13 indicators in the Municipal Indicators document.

 How the indicators are used

-We use municipal indicators to calculate our performance in accordance with the Municipal Affairs business plan.
+The aggregate of all municipal indicators is reported in the Municipal Affairs business plan.